 The more they see veggies, the more likely they are to eat them.
-Take your children grocery shopping and let them choose a veggie or two to buy and try each week.
-Once they’re home, get the kids to help in the kitchen by washing, peeling or cutting up the vegetables and suggesting ways to cook them, whether it’s steaming, sautéing, boiling or baking.
-You might even get them to do the washing up!
+Take your children grocery shopping and let them choose a veggie or two to try each week.
+Once they’re home, get the kids to help in the kitchen by washing, peeling or cutting up the vegetables using a kid-safe knife.
+If you’re lucky you might even get them to do the washing up!

 4. Take advantage of snack times